Bachelor of Science in Electrical Engineering

 Within a few years of graduation, BSEE degree program recipients are expected to do the following:

-• Our graduates will be engaged as practicing professionals in a broad range of careers in industry or government or will pursue advanced degrees in academic graduate education in engineering or a related field.
+• Our graduates will be engaged as practicing professionals in a broad range of careers in industry or government or be pursuing advanced degrees in academic graduate education in engineering or a related field.

 • Our graduates will function effectively as members of teams demonstrating sensitivity to professional and societal contexts, integrity and versatility.